Physics with Quantum Technologies BSc (Hons) or MPhys – 2022 entry

 Why choose this course

-Quantum technologies harness the unusual features of the quantum world to perform tasks that are hard or impossible with conventional technologies.
-Our Physics with Quantum Technology programmes cover the full spectrum of this exciting and rapidly developing field – from lasers to quantum information to quantum computers.
+Quantum technologies harness the unusual features of the quantum world to perform tasks that are difficult with conventional technologies alone.
+These courses cover the full spectrum of this exciting and rapidly developing field – from lasers and photonics, to quantum information and quantum computing.